Texas Child Fatality Review

 Sleep-Related Infant Deaths

-Every year in the U.S., some 3,400 babies die while sleeping.
-Many lose their lives to Sudden Infant Death Syndrome (SIDS), which has no clear cause.
-Others manage to twist or turn themselves into a position that narrows their airways.
+In 2022, there were about 3,700 sudden unexpected infant deaths (SUID) in the United States.
+These infant deaths include Sudden Infant Death Syndrome (SIDS), which has no clear cause.
+Other infants manage to twist or turn themselves into a position that narrows their airways.
 Some babies suffocate when pillows or blankets block their mouths or noses.
 The American Academy of Pediatrics released Sleep-Related Infant Deaths: Updated 2022 Recommendations for Reducing Infant Deaths in the Sleep Environment and My baby has a stuffy nose.
 How can I help them sleep safely?
 Please review these resources and share these important recommendations among your networks.

 Other Resources